bandada-infra/bandada/libs/reputation/README.md

 })
 ```

 Once you create your own validator and publish your NPM package, you can open a PR to add your validator to the ones supported by Bandada (`validators.ts` file).
+You can also add a new provider to the `providers.ts` file.